 Gap Financing for Growth

 Rhode Island Capital is a private company that provides financing and investment capital for growing companies in the state of Rhode Island.
-We have been recognized locally and nationally as a leader and innovator in business lending and capital investment.
+For nearly 70 years, we have been recognized locally and nationally as a leader and innovator in business lending and capital investment.
 Thousands of companies have benefited from our financial assistance.
-The finance we provide is “gap financing” – supplemental assistance that bridges the gap between conventional financing and the greater needs of business and industry.
-We have invested more than $1 billion into local businesses.
+The financing we provide is “gap financing” – supplemental assistance that bridges the gap between conventional financing and the needs of the business.
+We have invested more than $1 billion in local businesses.

 The Banker’s Choice for a Partner

-Rhode Island Capital, which is funded by 30 financial institutions located throughout New England, works in partnership with banks and investors to put together financing packages beyond the scope of conventional financing.
-Bankers refer many of their best customers to us to help extend their institution’s lending capacity on the customer’s behalf.
+Rhode Island Capital, which is funded by 35 financial institutions located throughout New England, works in partnership with banks and investors to put together financing packages beyond the scope of conventional financing.
+Bankers refer many of their best customers to us to help extend their institution’s lending capacity.